 Say you don’t want to invest in a laminator, but you have a few things you want to laminate.
 Say, our Gathering Placemats?
 I have a solution for that, too!
 Purchase some pouches separately, slide your project into the pouches, and take them to the office supply store.
 They will slide them through their laminator for FREE!!

 NOTE: I can’t imagine why they would not do this for you, so your mileage may vary on this one.
 But I got this information from my local rockstar Office Depot printer.

 A little Dab Will do ‘ya

-Are you struggling with smaller things you want to laminate, but you can’t get them to stay straight in pouch so you can run them through your machine?
+Are you struggling with smaller things you want to laminate, but you can’t get them to stay straight in a pouch so you can run them through your machine?
 A tiny smear of glue stick on the back of your project will help it stay in place.
 Genius, right?

 Cut it Down and Coil it

 I am a HUGE fan of taking books apart and putting a coil (not a comb) binding on them.
 I love that the books can lay flat while in use and can be left open to the current page when I am done.
 I did this with our all the levels of All About Spelling and it has made teaching spelling SO MUCH EASIER!

-I have not yet invested in a coiling system and am not likely to do this.
-I just take it down to the office supply store’s printing center and have them cut the binding off and coil them.
+I have not yet invested in a binding system, but if I did I would get this one.
+Currently, I just take any books I want coiled, down to the office supply store’s printing center and have them cut the binding off and coil them.
 They can also add a backer and a clear cover if I want.
-I have found this to be super cost-effective for the convenience.
+I have found this to be super cost-effective for convenience.

 And, I even have a tip for identifying all those coils.
 The one drawback I have found of the coil is the lack of an easily identifiable spine.
 I fixed that by using my label maker to make labels I attached to the back of the coil with a rubber band.
 Yes – I feel like a genius!